Stock Photography Platform Cooperative: The case of Stocksy United

-Contributing photographers live in 65 countries.
-After two years of closed membership, Stocksy's Call to Artists is now open.
-Achieving membership into the cooperative is a single step process whereby interested artists submit a portfolio using Stocksy's Call to Artists webpage.
+Each member co-owns the cooperative and has one vote, and each class has at least two directors on the board.
+Co-op membership is achieved through a single-step process in which interested artists submit a portfolio via Stocksy's Call to Artists webpage.
 Accepted members license creative content and receive 50% royalties on standard license sales, 75% on extended license sales, and year-end profit sharing in the form of patronage returns.